RickX56/octoprint_lxc/README.md

 The remaining challenge was posting the image.
 I managed to overcome that by slicing it up in github acceptable size chunks.

-  * Octoprint runs a lot faster on PC hardware compared to a Paspberry Pi
+  * Octoprint runs a lot faster on PC hardware compared to a Raspberry Pi
   * Running Octopring in a container allows for running multiple instances on the same hardware
   * Pass only the requird resources through to the container, i.e. one port for the printer and one port for a webcam.
   * A USB hub can extend the available ports easily.
   * Automated or manual snapshots can be set up to roll back on failed updates and plugin install that breaks the system.
-  * Cloned sutupes can be used for experimentation without breaking a working setup.
+  * Cloned setup can be used for experimentation without breaking a working setup.

 ## Known contraints running on Linux